 An applicant for employment with the Secret Service shall not deliberately misrepresent his/her history of drug activity in connection with the application for Secret Service employment.
 If deliberate misrepresentation is found, the applicant will be ineligible for employment.
-(Applicants will sign a statement at the Personnel Security Interview attesting to their history of drug activity.
+(Applicants will sign a statement at the Personal Security Interview locking in their response regarding their history of drug activity.
 Any changes requested by the applicant to this response after signing this statement may result in the applicant being ineligible for employment with the Secret Service for three years.)